MyCryptoHQ/knowledge-base-content/staying-safe/why-you-should-backup-your-hardware-wallet.md

 ## But ...

 If any of the above happens, you will want to be able to access your funds without your hardware wallet.
 For that reason, you need to have a backup.
-The backup of your hardware wallet are those 24 words (standard on both the Ledger Nano S and TREZOR).
+The backup of your hardware wallet are those 24 words (standard on both the Ledger Nano S and Trezor).
 If you have those words, you can access your funds at any time.
 Your backup is only worthwhile if it doesn't also get destroyed with your hardware wallet.

 For example, if you tape the 24 words to your hardware wallet and accidentally drop it off the side of a cliff, both the device AND the words will be lost.
 Your backup is worthless and you have no access to your funds.